DataDog/documentation/content/en/integrations/faq/compose-and-the-datadog-agent.md

 While the [single container installation instructions][2] gets the stock Datadog Agent container running, you may want to enable integrations for other containerized services that are part of your Compose application.
 To do this, you need to combine integration YAML files with the base Datadog Agent image to create your Datadog Agent container.
 Then, add your container to the Compose YAML.

-##### Example: Monitoring Redis
+### Redis example

 The following is an example of how you can monitor a Redis container using Compose.
-The example file structure is:
+The file structure is:

     |- docker-compose.yml
     |- datadog